 APY factors in how often interest is compounded and added to the balance.
 Because APY includes compounding, it is typically higher than the simple interest rate.

-Compounding is the process where the interest you earn also begins to earn interest.
+Compounding is the process by which the interest you earn also begins to earn interest.
 This creates a snowball effect, leading to faster growth of your savings over time.
+Here’s what typical reserve balances earn at different APY levels.

 This earned interest is then added to your principal, so in the following year, you earn interest on $10,500.
 Over multiple years, this compounding effect can add a significant amount to your reserves without you adding more funds.